CSE-151A-Group-Wildfire/CSE-151A-Project/README.md

 <summary><h2>Conclusion</h2></summary>
 &nbsp;

-In this project, we explored and analyzed a weather dataset to develop predictive models for temperature and precipitation.
-By examining the data, we identified patterns such as daily and seasonal temperature changes, and yearly trends in temperature and rainfall.
-These insights helped guide our modeling choices.
-&nbsp;
+In this project, we aimed to analyze and predict weather conditions in Los Angeles County using a comprehensive dataset from the California Weather Government Website, which includes over twenty years of weather data.
+Our focus was on identifying trends and patterns in temperature, humidity, wind speed, and other weather variables to understand the local impact of climate change and improve weather prediction accuracy.

-Our preprocessing steps included removing unnecessary columns, filling in missing values, and extracting date and time components.
-This ensured the data was clean and ready for modeling.
+We began our data exploration by attempting to correlate weather changes with wildfire patterns.
+However, due to insufficient data when merging the two datasets, we decided to focus solely on the weather data, resulting in a robust dataset of 205,642 rows.
+Our preprocessing steps included dropping unnecessary columns, handling missing values, converting data types, and extracting date and time components.
+We also calculated hourly and yearly averages and normalized key features to prepare the data for modeling.
-&nbsp;

-We tested three models: Linear Regression, Neural Network, and K-Nearest Neighbors (KNN).
-The Linear Regression model performed best with an MSE of 11.77 and an R² Score of 0.48.
-The Neural Network struggled with an MSE of 0.17.
-The KNN model had an MSE of 0.00524 for temperature, 0.0186 for wind, and 0.00661 for sea pressure, performing slightly better than the Neural Network but not as well as Linear Regression.

-&nbsp;
-These results suggest that the simpler Linear Regression model captured the data patterns effectively, while the more complex models may need further tuning and feature engineering.
-&nbsp;
+Our analysis included creating scatter plots, pair plots, and correlation matrix heatmaps to visualize relationships between variables and identify significant patterns.
+We initially developed a neural network model to predict temperature, wind speed, sea level pressure, and humidity based on hourly data.
+The model achieved a mean squared error (MSE) of 0.19, indicating moderate prediction accuracy.

+We then implemented a K-Nearest Neighbors (KNN) model, which showed promising results with low MSE values for temperature (0.00524), wind speed (0.0186), and sea pressure (0.00661).
+This model effectively captured the temporal patterns and variations in temperature, although it struggled more with the variability in wind speed.
+The KNN model's performance was superior to the neural network, highlighting its effectiveness in predicting weather variables.

-Looking back, there are several things we wish we could have done differently.
-Firstly, exploring additional features or transformations might have uncovered hidden patterns and improved the performance of the more complex models.
-For example, incorporating interaction terms or lagged variables could have helped capture temporal dependencies in the weather data.
-Additionally, trying out ensemble methods, such as Random Forests or Gradient Boosting, might have provided better predictions by combining the strengths of multiple models.
+Reflecting on our project, there are several things we wish we could have done differently.
+Firstly, integrating more diverse datasets, such as satellite data or other regional weather records, could have enriched our analysis and potentially improved our models' accuracy.
+We also recognize the value of incorporating more advanced feature engineering techniques, such as creating interaction terms or using principal component analysis (PCA) to reduce dimensionality and focus on the most impactful features.
-&nbsp;

-Another area for improvement is data quality.
-Ensuring more accurate and consistent data collection, and addressing inconsistencies more thoroughly during preprocessing, could lead to more reliable predictions.
-Finally, conducting a more extensive hyperparameter tuning for the Neural Network and KNN models might have yielded better results.
-&nbsp;

-In future projects, we would focus on these aspects to enhance model performance.
-This project highlights the critical role of data exploration and preprocessing in building effective predictive models.
-Continuous improvements in these areas are key to achieving more accurate and reliable weather predictions.

-&nbsp;
+Furthermore, applying more sophisticated machine learning models like ensemble methods (e.g., Random Forests or Gradient Boosting) or experimenting with deep learning architectures might have provided better results.
+Additionally, a more extensive hyperparameter tuning process for our neural network and KNN models could have optimized their performance further.

+We also acknowledge the importance of addressing data quality issues more thoroughly, particularly handling missing values and outliers.
+Ensuring the data is clean and accurately reflects real-world conditions is crucial for reliable predictions.
+In future projects, implementing cross-validation techniques, such as time-series split, could help in better evaluating model performance and reducing overfitting.

+In conclusion, our analysis underscores the value of thorough data exploration and preprocessing in building effective predictive models.
+By incorporating a wide range of features and focusing on temporal patterns, we were able to enhance our models' accuracy.
+The KNN model, in particular, demonstrated superior performance in predicting weather variables compared to the neural network.
+The insights gained from this project contribute to better understanding weather patterns in Los Angeles County and support efforts in urban planning, public safety, and environmental conservation.
+Future work could focus on further refining feature engineering, exploring more advanced modeling techniques, and continually updating the dataset to maintain prediction accuracy.
+This project has provided a solid foundation, and we are excited about the possibilities for further improving weather prediction models.

 </details>

 <details open>
 <summary><h2>Statement of Collaboration</h2></summary>

 </details>